LOLER Northern Ireland

 There is a very wide range of specially designed equipment for lifting people, enabling them to work safely at height (See the Step-by-step guide).
 The correct type of equipment should always be selected for the task in hand and it is vital that the activity is properly planned through risk assessment.
 The risk assessment should also take account of the specific requirements of LOLER (regulation 5) and the Approved Code of Practice for lifting people.
 Some people using the equipment may be less familiar with the risks so training and adequate supervision in the operation of the equipment are very important.

-The use of lifting equipment which has not been specifically designed for lifting people should only occur in exceptional circumstances (eg for rescue purposes).
+The use of lifting equipment that has not been specifically designed for lifting people should only occur in exceptional circumstances (eg for rescue purposes).
 In these cases, additional safety precautions may need to be taken, such as only using base lifting machines with additional safety measures (such as check valves and locking the tilt function).
 The HSE guidance for non-integrated work platforms on forklift trucks provides further information on this issue, in relation to non-integrated platforms or man-baskets which are traditionally fitted to the forks of lift trucks.

 Frequency of thorough examinations for lifting equipment used to lift people